alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/seata-example/readme.md

 ## Run Example

-Run the Main functions of the three applications `account-server', `order-service', `storage-service', and `business-service', respectively, to start the example.
+Run the Main functions of the three applications `account-server`, `order-service`, `storage-service` and `business-service`, respectively, to start the example.

-After launching the example, the following URLs are accessed through the GET method of HTTP to validate scenarios where other services are invoked through RestTemplate and FeignClient in `business-service', respectively.
+After launching the example, the following URLs are accessed through the GET method of HTTP to validate scenarios where other services are invoked through RestTemplate and FeignClient in `business-service` respectively.

 ```$xslt
 http://127.0.0.1:18081/seata/feign